Noah0302sTech/Omada-Controller/README.md

 Possibility to choose the Version you desire

 ### Automatic Installation of Java-Updates (Optional)
-Possibility to modify the Update-Intervaö
+Possibility to modify the Update-Interval

 # How to Install